frcs/quizml/README.md

 ### Header

-It is optional to use a header.
-All (key, val) pairs will be sent to the template renderer.
+An optional header section can be declared at the start of the yaml file.
+All (key, val) pairs declared in this section will be sent to the template renderer.
 For instance your LaTex template might require information about the exam date, venue, etc. The header must be the first item in the BBYaml file.

 ```yaml
 - type: header